elzahlan/categories-images/README.md

 ### 2.5.1 ###
 * Adding language support for Russian.
 * Adding language support for Serbian.
-Thanks to Andrijana Nikolic [http://webhostinggeeks.com/].
+Thanks to Andrijana Nikolic.
 * Adding language support for Catalan.
-Thanks to Marc Queralt i Bassa [http://www.demomentsomtres.com/].
+Thanks to Marc Queralt.
 * Change the plugin text domain from zci to categories-images to match the plugin slug as requested by Wordpress.

 ### 2.5 ###
 * Adding language support for Ukrainian.
-Thanks to Michael Yunat [http://getvoip.com].
+Thanks to Michael Yunat.
 * Adding new function z_taxonomy_image() to display category or taxonomy image directly with support for size, alt and other attributes, for and how to use it please check the documentations.
 * Some code enhancements.

 ### 2.4.2 ###
 * Update code to reduce db queries.
-Thanks to fburatti [http://profiles.wordpress.org/fburatti/].
+Thanks to fburatti.

 ### 2.4.1 ###
 * Fix placeholder bug in backend.

 ### 2.4 ###
-* Adding language support for Spanish (Thansk so much to Maria Ramos [http://webhostinghub.com]).
+* Adding language support for Spanish (Thansk so much to Maria Ramos).
 * Adding support for resizing categories images (Thanks so much to Rahil Wazir).
 * Some code enhancements.